Close Alert Banner

 The District of Muskoka is responsible for the care and maintenance of 37 active and closed waste sites across the municipality.
 On January 1, 1996, all waste management powers were transferred to the District as several Area Municipalities had either faced or were about to face a waste disposal crisis.
 On June 16, 2014, the District assumed ownership and responsibility of all municipally-owned closed waste disposal sites within the District.

 The District is committed to preventing and addressing impacts from historic waste sites.
 Environmental monitoring and remediation projects represent an important on-going commitment by the District to address impacts from historic landfilling.
-Responsibility for any closed or inactive landfill site can include a wide variety of activities from monitoring and reporting, excavation and waste removal, maintenance of surface cover placed on the site, tree planting and hydroseeding, ensuring site security, and completing routine inspections to identify any areas of improvement.
+Responsibility for any closed or inactive landfill sites can include a wide variety of activities from monitoring and reporting, excavation and waste removal, maintenance of surface cover placed on the site, tree planting and hydroseeding, ensuring site security, and completing routine inspections to identify any areas of improvement.

 Exposed waste was removed and cover was maintained at the Watt, Brackenrig, and Ullswater closed landfills, located in the Township of Muskoka Lakes, throughout the summer of 2022.
 This resulted in numerous tonnes of waste being removed from the site.
 Once complete, grass seed was applied to the areas where waste was present.